poemm/WasmSecurityConcerns/README.md

 > Wasm Spec Section 7.2.2: An implementation can defer validation of individual functions until they are first invoked. ... invalid functions result in a trap. ... the function must be validated before execution of its body begins.

-The third quote goes against the earlier specification.
+The third quote breaks earlier requirements.

 ### Undefined Behavior

-> Wasm Spec Section 4.3.2: idivu N (i1 , i2 ) If i2 is 0, then the result is undefined.
+> Wasm Spec Section 4.3.2: idivu N(i1,i2) If i2 is 0, then the result is undefined.

 > Wasm Spec Section 7.5: Soundness implies ... there is no undefined behavior.

-The first quote states undefined behavior.
-The spec should say it traps.
+If we have soundness, then why is there undefined behavior with division?
+Does it trap?

 ### IEEE 754-2008 Floating-point arithmetic